 - RISD Public Safety | 401 454-6666 | Staff members in Public Safety and the Student Affairs Office, maintain professional discretion in dealing with any information related to a sexual assault.
 They can contact counselors who are available 24/7.

-- You can talk to your RA will contact a Community Coordinator, who is trained to respond to situations like this.
+- Residential students, you can talk to your RA and they will contact a Community Coordinator, who is trained to respond to situations like this.
 The information will be kept as private as possible, but your RA is expected to bring in professionals to help.

 LOCAL LAW ENFORCEMENT

 - Providence Police | emergency line | 401 272-1111